Analysis by: Kristal Clinic Medical Team

 Stage 2: Early Osseointegration (Months 1–3)

 Bone actively remodels around implants.
+Strict soft-food diet is required.

 Stage 3: Maturation & Adaptation (Months 3–6)